 If you’ve owned your home for a while, chances are there are some improvements you’d like to make, whether it’s adding a master bath or legitimizing that non-conforming bedroom in your basement.
 The good news is, as you lower the amount you owe on your mortgage loan by making regular payments (or even paying extra!), you’re building equity — which you can leverage to tackle your dream projects.
 So how do you know the improvements you’re making will translate to resale value?
 We’ve done some digging (but not in your landscaping, we promise) and have come up with some pointers on which home improvement projects are worth the money from an ROI perspective.
 Let’s take a look.

 Make it smarter.
 Our love affair with technology has extended to our homes, and buyers want the ultimate combination of smart and safe.
-So scope out thermostats, smoke detectors, carbon monoxide detectors, security cameras, door locks, and lighting that fit the bill.
+Scope out Bluetooth thermostats, smoke detectors, carbon monoxide detectors, security cameras, door locks, and lighting that fit the bill.
 You can reap the benefits of a smart, safe, secure home both now and later, as research shows that even non-techie buyers are likely to pay more for smart-tech upgrades.2,3

 Make it minor.
 What is considered a minor remodel for a bathroom or kitchen can result in a major payoff for you, the homeowner — both now, as you splash (or cook) up a storm, and when it comes time to sell.2,3

 According to HGTV, a bathroom spruce-up (tub, tile surround, floor, toilet, sink, vanity, and fixtures) could have a recoup rate of as much as 102%.1 Even a budget option, like re-glazing your old tub, removing shower doors, and updating fixtures, could have a big payoff.